 RFA, Application Components and Process, & FAQs

-If you have any questions or concerns, or if you need assistance with your application, please contact the K12 Training Award program team at KL2Application@catalyst.harvard.edu.
+If you have submitted an application for the 2024 cycle and have any questions or concerns, please contact the K12 Training Award program team at KL2Application@catalyst.harvard.edu.

 RFA Details